- About Wayne

 Wayne has a daughter who was born in 1984.
 He has two grandsons, who were born in 2006 and 2007.

 It feels strange that the website has been going for 20 long years.
 It feels even stranger when you compare that there are family members younger than the site.
 The site layout hasn't changed a great deal and the content doesn't get removed generally... just added to!
 The front home page is still the most changed page for its updates.
 The site will always get larger over the years as more tributes about people get added, photos of occasions will be included and events and purchases are placed on the site too.
 Looking back over the last 20 years on the website, shows that whilst life has been pretty bland, it's been fun and interesting to document other people's lives and sharing some of their moments, and it's also been heart-warming to reflect on and to pay tribute to those who have been involved in Wayne's life but have sadly passed away.

 In January 2019, Wayne took the plunge and switched his subscription with the web hosting company, and he now uses their online website builder.
 It has meant rebuilding the site page by page but has also given him the opportunity to tidy up.
 The best new feature for the site is that it is now compatible to view on all devices, and not just a Mac or an iPad.

 A further update for 2019 is the new 'Wayne's Shop.'
 It has departments and includes the facility to purchase items using PayPal as its payment method (and has since been removed, May 2022).

 In November 2021, Wayne married his soulmate, Jezz.
-They have known one another for 21 years and the timing just seemed appropriate.
-There are various points in the website that makes reference to the event and the main wedding page can be viewed here.
+They have known one another for 21 years, and the timing just seemed appropriate.
+There are various points on the website that makes reference to the event, and the main wedding page can be viewed here.